mskcc-microbiome/Nutrition_microbiome/readme.md

 ## Data availability for the patient-level clinical data

-The patient-level clinical data used in this study are not publicly available due to patient privacy concerns and institutional regulations.
-These data can be made available to qualified researchers upon reasonable request and with the execution of a data use agreement with Memorial Sloan-Kettering Cancer Institute.
+Patient-level clinical data are available through a data use agreement with Memorial Sloan Kettering Cancer Cancer.
 Requests for data access should be directed to Dr. Jonathan Peled at peledj@mskcc.org.

 ## Reproducing the R Environment